RobTillaart/PCA9634/README.md

   Test functionality before implementation into your projects.

 ## Future

 #### Must

 - improve documentation
+  - restructure readme.md

 #### Should

+- improve error handling
+  - return values etc.
+  - documentation.
+- keep in sync with PCA9634/5 developments

+#### Could

 - unit tests
   - SUB CALL if possible?
   - ALL CALL if possible?
 - add examples
-- improve error handling (0.3.0)
-  - return values etc.
-  - documentation.
+  - read/writeLedOut()

-#### Could

 - **setOutputEnablePWM(uint16_t value)** PWM support ?
   - getter?
-- sync with PCA9635 developments
 - merge with PCA9635 and a PCA963X base class if possible
 - restructure function groups
   - in  .cpp to match .h
   - readme.md
+- **setGroupPWM()**
+  - PWM also in %% ?
+- **setGroupFreq()**
+  -  set time in milliseconds and round to nearest value?

 #### Wont
+- consider implementing
+  - clearMode1() and clearMode2() functions.
+  - only upon request.
+- merge with PCA9634/5 and a PCA963X base class if possible
+  - only upon request.